-Several such third parties have objected to the use of the data center pole for the Wireless Connections.
-They argue that IDS has an advantage over its competitors because third parties are not allowed access to the data center pole,^{29/30} and the data center pole is closer to the Mahwah data center than any commercial pole.30/31 At least one third party has raised the additional concern that the Wireless Connections may benefit from "less obvious and more discreet types of latency advantages" due to infrastructure inside the Mahwah data center, noting that "some connections may have a longer fiber route than others within a data center or may have to go through various equipment or meet me rooms that an affiliate or preferred provider of an exchange do not."
-31/32
+Several such third parties have objected to the use of the data center pole for the Wireless Market Data Connections.
+They argue that IDS has an advantage over its competitors because third parties are not allowed access to the data center pole,31/32 and the data center pole is closer to the Mahwah data center than any commercial pole.32/33 At least one third party has raised the additional concern that the Wireless Market Data Connections may benefit from "less obvious and more discreet types of latency advantages" due to infrastructure inside the Mahwah data center, noting that "some connections may have a longer fiber route than others within a data center or may have to go through various equipment or meet me rooms that an affiliate or preferred provider of an exchange do not."
+33/34

-The Exchange is proposing a new Rule 3.13 (Data Center Pole Latency Restrictions-Connectivity to Co-Location Space) that would require that the length of the connection from the data center pole to the network row in the space used for co-location in the Mahwah data center (i.e., the point where the Wireless Connections lead) be no less than the length of the connection from the closest commercial pole to the same point.
-By requiring that the compared connections both extend to the network row in the space used for co-location, the proposed rule would take distances within the Mahwah data center into account.
+The Exchange is proposing a new Rule 3.14 (Data Center Pole Latency Restrictions-Connectivity to Production of Exchange Market Data) that would require that the length of the connection from the data center pole to the point inside the Mahwah data center where Exchange market data is produced be no less than the length of the connection from the closest commercial pole to the same point.
+By requiring that the compared connections both extend to where Exchange market data is produced, the proposed rule would take distances within the Mahwah data center into account.